AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Learn what prompts are in Semly, how to create good questions for AI monitoring, and how to organize them into topics.

-Learn how to add competitors in Semly and how to use competitor analysis to check brand visibility in AI answers.
+Learn how to add competitors in Semly and how to use competition analysis to check brand visibility in AI answers.

 What AI answer sources are

-Learn what sources are in Semly and why they matter a lot for brand visibility in AI answers.
+Learn what sources are in Semly and why they matter so much for brand visibility in AI answers.

 How to read Semly recommendations